Plant-Based Dining On-Campus

 Kale to Pitt

 You’re winning when you’re making the most out of your meals!
-Touchdown at Kale to Pitt at the Perch in Sutherland Hall for a healthy, nutritious, and delicious plant-based meal that’ll keep you satisfied and energized.
+Touchdown at Kale to Pitt at the Perch in Sutherland Hall AND at Market Central in the Litchfield Towers for a healthy, nutritious, and delicious plant-based meal that’ll keep you satisfied and energized.
 Meals like seitan stir-fry, pulled BBQ jackfruit sandwiches, and eggplant parmesan are available every day for lunch and dinner.
 All dishes are 100% vegan.

 Vegan Master List